abdelrahmanelkeshky/Portfolio/README.md

-# Abdelrahman Elkeshky - Data Analyst / BI Analyst
+# Abdelrahman Elkeshky - Data Analyst

 Welcome to my portfolio repository!
 This space showcases my skills, projects, and achievements in the fields of data analysis and business intelligence.
 With hands-on experience analyzing real-world datasets and crafting interactive dashboards, I aim to deliver actionable insights to drive business growth.